Darkxell/PMDMMO/doc/communication.md

 }

 This is the payload you should send to the server when you want to add a message to the chat.
+Note: this payload used to be adressed at the legacy chat endpoint.
+Chat endpoint is no longer supported for various reasons including security ones.

 ■ SALTRESET